 Upon the successful completion of the course, the counseling agency will provide the Applicant with a Certificate of Completion.
-It is the responsibility of the Applicant to provide a copy of the Certificate of Completion to their Lending Institution.
+It is the responsibility of the Applicant to provide a copy of the Certificate of Completion prior to award determination.

-The housing counseling requirement must be fulfilled prior to closing.
-No CDBG-DR funds will be committed or disbursed until the housing counseling requirement has been fulfilled.
+No financial assistance under this Program will be committed or disbursed until the housing counseling requirement has been fulfilled.